Do biological molecular machines act as Maxwell's demons?: Concluding remarks

-A possible proposal, not to be underestimated, is that the structural memory, traditionally associated with DNA and RNA, can be complemented by a dynamical memory stored in the fluctuating transient states of the protein machines surrounded by its substrates.
-The transient stages of dynamics between the succesive transitions through the input gate can last quite long \cite{Huho16,Metz16,Metz14}, especially when more shortcuts and external transitions are taken into account \cite{Kuch14}.
-Projection of the trajectory on the variable $X_2 - X_1$ has a form of time series representing continuous time random walk \cite{Huho16,Metz16,Metz14}.
-It is very likely, that the natively disordered transcription factors, in their one-dimensional search for the target intermittent by thre-dimensional flights \cite{Tafv11,LiXi11}, perform not the passive diffusion but the active continuous time random walk.
+A possible proposal, not to be underestimated, is that the biological structural memory, traditionally associated with DNA and RNA, can in this way be complemented by a dynamical memory of proteins.
+The transient dynamics stages during the succeeding free energy transduction cycles can last quite long \cite{Hu16,Metz16}, especially when more shortcuts and external transitions in the conformational transition network are taken into account \cite{Kurz14a}.
+Projection of the trajectory on the fluctuating thermodynamic variable of organization has a form of time series representing continuous time random walk \cite{Hu16,Metz16,Metz14}.
+It is very likely, that the natively disordered transcription factors, in their one-dimensional search for its target on DNA, intermittent by three-dimensional flights \cite{Tafv11,Li11}, perform not the passive diffusion but the active continuous time random walk.

-As mentioned earlier \cite{Kurz14}, our approach is able to explain the observation, that the single myosin II head can take several steps along the actin filament per ATP molecule hydrolysed \cite{Kita99,Kita05}.
-It is likely, that the mechanism of the action of the small G-proteins, which have a common ancestor with the myosin \cite{Kull98} and an alike partly disordered structure after binding the nucleoside triphosphate \cite{Houd00,Kosz02} is, after a malignant transformation, similar.
+As mentioned earlier \cite{Kurz14}, our approach is able to explain the observation, that the single myosin II head can take several steps along the actin filament per ATP molecule hydrolyzed \cite{Kita97,Kita05}.
+It is likely that the mechanism of the action of the small G-proteins such as Ras, which have a common ancestor with the myosin \cite{Kull98} and an alike partly disordered structure after binding the nucleoside triphosphate \cite{Houd01,Kosz02,Arai06}, is, after a malignant transformation, similar.
+Of course, we cannot claim that the model considered here has something to do with the dynamics of the myosin had or the small G-proteins, but in future, a more adequate model is worth considering.
+The greatest weakness of the current model is the temperature independence of conformational transitions and this is also considered to be improved in the near future.

+In the healthy cells, the G-proteins play the role of signal transducers that activate various kinases, which further transmit the signal to the target.
+The chemotactic response of {\em Escherichia coli} to methylation of a receptor, leading to activation of the flagellar motor to move, is the relatively simple experimental model investigated in more detail \cite{Tu08}.
+Theory of the biochemical signal transduction in this system is the subject of intensive research \cite{Ito13,Bara13,Bara14a,Sart14,Ito15,Bo15,Hart16}.
+Here, the information is also stored in the form of the concentration of specific molecules like in the system considered in the present paper.
+It would be interesting to combine both approaches.